Alcohol and society: LGBTQ+ community

-An Absolut LGBT marketing flyer in Portland, Oregon.
-The LGBT+ community has historically suffered from higher levels of substance abuse than non-LGBT+ individuals.

-Research shows that people apart of the LGBTQ+ community typically have higher rates of alcohol consumption compared to the general population.
+Research shows that people who are part of the LGBTQ+ community typically have higher rates of alcohol consumption compared to the general population.
 For example, a study completed in 2018 found that alcohol use in gay, lesbian, and bisexual people ages 18–25 was 64.3% which was 9.2% higher than the alcohol use of the general population.
 Other studies show many similar findings in other LGBTQ+ populations across the world.
 Additionally, the alcohol industries have marketed products directly to the LGBT+ community.
 In 2010, of the sampled parades that listed sponsors, 61% of the prides were sponsored by the alcohol industry.
 A study found that alcohol consumption within LGBTQ+ communities presents a challenge for health promotion efforts.
 The positive association with alcohol within these communities makes it harder to reduce alcohol-related health issues.

 Psychosocial factors

 Research has shown that various psychosocial factors can influence alcohol consumption patterns throughout an individual's life.

-A 2024 study from UT Southwestern Medical Center indicates that higher IQ during high school is linked to a greater likelihood of moderate or heavy drinking in midlife, with each one-point increase in IQ correlating to a 1.6% higher probability of such drinking.
+A 2024 study from UT Southwestern Medical Center indicates that higher IQ during high school is linked to a greater likelihood of moderate or heavy drinking in midlife, with each one-point increase in IQ correlating to a 1.7% higher probability of such drinking.
 The study also found that this relationship is influenced by psychosocial factors, particularly income and career stress, highlighting the need for further research in diverse populations.